Zymbit-Docs/docs/content/tutorials/encrypt-rfs/index.md

 Please note that the new root file system should be at least a little larger in size than the original root partition

 Running this script takes around 30-40 minutes.
-The ZYMKEY4's LED flashes rapidly until the process has completed.
+The Zymbit Security Module's LED flashes rapidly until the process has completed.

 ----------
 ### INTEGRATING LUKS INTO VOLUME MANUFACTURING WORKFLOW